yashmanuraj2/udacity-DS/README.md

  MOTIVATION :
  Airbnb is a popular housing rental site  , the data set for Boston City contains a lot of columns and information thorugh which various inferences and shortcomings can be   drawn to further improve the business model.
 I undertook this project due to the huge amount of data the set contains and the various scope it has in analysing the various aspects of it .

+The Repository contains 3 files :

+1. DSProject.ipynb :
+   Python file which contains all the data anlysis modelling and visualisation of the Airbnb Listings data set 2.listings.csv :
+  Csv file containing information on the information of various listings spread across the city of Boston ,Ny
+3. Readme.md :
+  Readme contains the go through of the project motivation and various libraries used in the the project.